seanbaxter/DirectXShaderCompiler/docs/Passes.rst

 Note that this transformation could also be done for arguments that are only stored to (returning the value instead), but does not currently.
-This case would be best handled when and if LLVM starts supporting multiple return values from functions.
+This case would be best handled when and if LLVM37 starts supporting multiple return values from functions.

 ``-bb-vectorize``: Basic-Block Vectorization